Eye & Vision Exams

 Eye Movement

-These tests determine how well the eyes can perform tracking and fixing functions; for example, how well can a student go from reading a line of text at reading distance to following along with the teacher at the front of a class room.
+These tests determine how well the eyes can perform tracking and fixating functions; for example, how well can a student go from reading a line of text at reading distance to following along with the teacher at the front of a class room.
 Tracking and fixation also affect hand-eye coordination and reaction time.

 Reversal Frequency